SabaShahdin/NeuroDecipher/README.md

 ## AI Engine

-The AI module uses a **hybrid CNN-LSTM architecture** to learn seizure-related patterns from graph-structured EEG data.
+The AI module uses a **hybrid GCN-LSTM architecture** to learn seizure-related patterns from graph-structured EEG data.

 The processing pipeline includes: